JackyGu1042/CarND-Traffic-Sign-Classifier-Project/writeup_Huaxin.md

 | 3.65e-09	   			| Ahead only					 				|
 | 8.25e-10			    | Go straight or left  							|

-* For the 6th image, the model is relatively sure that this is a turn right ahead sign.
+* For the 6th image, the model is relatively sure that this is a No entry sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|